-- Prevalence in industrialised countries: 10-20% of all children, 1-5% of adults (in children, atopic eczema is the most common chronic disease of all)
+Prevalence in industrialized countries: 10-20% of all children, 1-5% of adults (in children, atopic eczema is the most common chronic disease of all).

-- The incidence peak is in the first two LJ.
+The incidence peak is in the first two LY.

-- The prevalence has almost tripled in industrialised countries over the last 3 decades.
+The prevalence has almost tripled in industrialized countries in the past 3 decades.

 EtiopathogenesisThis section has been translated automatically.

-From an etiopathogenetic and practical clinical point of view, one can distinguish 2 forms with largely identical skin symptoms:
+From practical clinical considerations, 2 forms with largely identical skin manifestations can be distinguished:

-- intrinsic (non-allergic) atopic eczema (about 20-30% of patients; not IgE-mediated).
-At present it is still unclear whether this clinical picture can be evaluated as a separate entity.
+- Intrinsic (non-allergic) atopic eczema (about 20-30% of patients; non-IgE mediated).
+At present, it is still unclear whether this clinical picture should be evaluated as a separate entity.

 - Extrinsic (allergic) atopic eczema (60-70% of patients, IgE-mediated).

 Notice.
 Patients with intrinsic form do not have elevated IgE levels or sensitization to environmental or food allergens.

 Immune response in atopic skin: Clinically inconspicuous skin in patients with atopic dermatitis should not be assumed to be healthy despite the absence of symptoms.
 Evidence of increased skin dryness, barrier disruption with increased irritability, subtle perivascular T-cell infiltrates, increased number of Th2 cells with increased IL-4 and IL-13 production.